skypilot-org/skypilot/docs/source/serving/sky-serve.rst

   :ref:`workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` will be automatically uploaded to
   :ref:`SkyPilot Storage <sky-storage>`.
 Cloud bucket will be created, and cleaned up after the service is terminated.

 Notice that task YAML already have a running HTTP endpoint at 8080, and exposed through the :code:`ports` section under :code:`resources`.
-Suppose we want to scale it into multiple replicas across multiple regions/clouds with Sky Serve.
+Suppose we want to scale it into multiple replicas across multiple regions/clouds with SkyServe.
 We can simply add a :code:`service` section to the YAML:

 .. code-block:: yaml